steveseguin/ndininja/readme.md

 This Code is Experimental and Unfinished.
-It works enough to output a website (include OBS.Ninja streams) into an NDI Video output
+It works enough to output a website (include OBS.Ninja streams) into an NDI Video output.

 # macOS Build
-python3 build_stagecast.py pack
 python3 build chromicast.py pack

 # Windows Build